Liberians fast, pray for three days to break Ebola 'curse'

 In total, the epidemic has killed nearly 5,000 people and infected some 13,703 people since it was first reported in Guinea in March.

 The disease has spread to Liberia, Sierra Leone, Senegal, and Nigeria, with Mali becoming this month the sixth West Africa nation touched by the outbreak.
-Nigeria and Sierra Leone have now been declared Ebola-free by the World Health Organization.
+Nigeria and Senegal have now been declared Ebola-free by the World Health Organization.

 Isolated cases have also been reported in Spain and the United States.